Loudness Normalization: The Future of File-Based Playback

 To understand the basics of noise reduction technology and successfully apply its methods in practice, it is essential to recognize the various audio hindrances, their differences, and their unique characteristics.

-Generally, all audio hindrances are divided into two main categories: noises and distortions.
-If we consider an original human speech in a recording as a helpful signal, all the additional information which decreases the quality of a useful signal is noise.
+Generally, all audio disturbances are divided into two main categories: noise and distortion.
+If we consider an original human speech recording a helpful signal, all additional information that decreases its quality is noise.
 Everything that changes the original useful signal itself is considered distortion.

-Noises are characterized mainly by time and frequency domains.
+Noises are characterized primarily in the time and frequency domains.

-• Broadband noises, which are present at many frequencies, such as background hiss or fizzing sounds.
+- Broadband noise, present at many frequencies, such as background hiss or fizzing sounds.

-• Narrowband noises, which represent a set of certain frequencies, fairly stable tonal sine waves: drones, power-supply hums, equipment hindrances (drills, chainsaws), and machinery engine noises.
+- Narrowband noises, which represent a set of certain frequencies, are fairly stable tonal sine waves: drones, power-supply hums, equipment hindrances (drills, chainsaws), and machinery engine noises.

 Distortions are modifications of the useful speech signal that decrease its quality.
 When distortions occur, parts of the whole speech signal change and become new, and sometimes sound unacceptable.